Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 ```curl
 curl --location --request GET 'http://<server>:<port>/template/variant/<technology>/<templateID>
 ```
-This request also returns a list of currently existing variants in the variants definition schema in the `variants` array.
+This request also returns a list of currently existing variants in the variants definition schema within the `variants` array.
 It always includes a section listing all available parameters with ID and type:
 For the technology `xml` and the templateId `Match_xml`, this call returns:
 ```json